arilamstein/rp/f-strings.md

 # Exercise

 Now it's your turn to practice using f-strings to combine variables and expressions.
 Below is a program that contains a user's name and age.
-Create a single f-string that:
+Create and print a single f-string that:
   * Greets the user by name
   * Tells them their current age
   * Tells them what their age will be next year

-Then print the resulting string to the console.

 ```python
 name = "Jane"